Korusuke/MLH-Fellow-Map/src/profiles/willr.md

 github: wrussell1999
 twitter: wrussell1999
 linkedin: wrussell1999
-description: "I'm Will, part of the MLH Fellowship Team.
+bio: "I'm Will, part of the MLH Fellowship Team.
 My job is to make sure everyone has an awesome time this summer!"
 lat: '52.204491'
 long: '0.119730'
 ---